kit-algo/ULTRA-Trip-Based/README.md

 * ``makeOneHopTransfers`` computes one-hop transfers for all stops whose distance is below a specified threshold.
 This is used to create a transitively closed network for comparison with non-multi-modal algorithms.
 * ``applyMaxTransferSpeed`` applies a maximum transfer speed to all edges in the transfer graph.
 * ``applyConstantTransferSpeed`` applies a constant transfer speed to all edges in the transfer graph and computes the travel times accordingly.

+An example script that combines all steps necessary to load a public transit network is provided at ``Runnables/BuildNetworkExample.script``.
+It can be run from the ``Network`` application using ``runScript BuildNetworkExample.script``.
+It takes as input GFTS data in CSV format located at ``Networks/Switzerland/GTFS/`` and a road graph in DIMACS format located at ``Networks/Switzerland/OSM/dimacs``.

 ## Literature